Nazi racial theories: Propaganda and implementation of racial theories

 German cinema was used to promote racist theories, under the direction of Goebbels' Propagandaministerium.
 The German Hygiene Museum in Dresden diffused racial theories.
 A 1934 poster of the museum shows a man with distinctly African features and reads, "If this man had been sterilized there would not have been born ...
 12 hereditarily diseased."(sic).
-According to the current director Klaus Voegel, "The Hygiene Museum was not a criminal institute in the sense that people were killed here," but "it helped to shape the idea of which lives were worthy and which were worthless."
+According to the current director Klaus Voegel, "The Hygiene Museum was not a criminal institute in the sense that people were killed here," but "it helped to shape the idea of which lives were worthy and which were worthless".

 Nazi racial theories were soon translated into legislation, the most notable pieces of legislation were the July 1933 Law for the Prevention of Hereditarily Diseased Offspring and the 1935 Nuremberg Laws.
-The Aktion T4 euthanasia program, in which the Kraft durch Freude (KdF, literally "Strength Through Joy") youth organization participated, targeted people accused of representing a danger of "degeneration" towards the "Deutsche Volk".
+The Aktion T4 euthanasia program, in which the Kraft durch Freude (KdF, literally "Strength Through Joy") youth organization participated, targeted people accused of representing a danger of "degeneration" towards the "Deutsches Volk".
 Under the race laws, sexual relations between Aryans (cf. Aryan certificate) and non-Aryans known as Rassenschande ("race defilement") became punishable by law.

 To preserve the "racial purity" of the German blood, after the beginning of the war the Nazis extended the race defilement law to include all foreigners (non-Germans).

-Despite the laws against Rassenschande, German soldiers raped Jewish women during the Holocaust.
+Despite the laws against Rassenschanden, German soldiers raped Jewish women during the Holocaust.

 The Nazi regime called for all German people who wanted to be citizens of the Reich to produce proof of Aryan ancestry.
 Certain exceptions were made when Hitler issued the "German Blood Certificate" for those people who were classified to be of partial Aryan and Jewish ancestry by the race laws.